AstraZeneca/HandyCT/README.md

 ### :alien: DISCAILMER :alien:

+* Clone/Fork at your own risk, Astrazeneca and/or project owner is not responsible for any actions, plesae follow license APACHE 2.0 Guidelines.

+### :clipboard: Useful Tips :clipboard:

 1. This project is still under development with low maturity level.
 2. This project is not tested but act as prototype.
-3. Clone/Fork at your own risk, AZ is not responsible for any actions.
 4. Use your personal CDISC API Key to run this project.
 5. Please ensure to download R packages listed in global.R